2006 New York City Cirrus SR20 crash: Crash

-The airplane struck the Belaire, a 42-story condominium tower at 524 East 72nd Street, at approximately 30 stories above the ground.
-The plane hit the apartment owned by Dr. Parviz Benhuri and his wife Ilana, the latter of whom was seated in the room when the plane crashed and sustained shrapnel injuries and burns.
+The airplane struck the Belaire, a 42-story condominium tower at 524 East 72nd Street, nose-first at approximately 30 stories above the ground.
+The plane hit the apartment owned by Dr. Parviz Benhuri and his wife Ilana, the latter of whom was seated in the room when the plane crashed and, thus, sustained fragmentation injuries and burns.
 Her housekeeper was also present and helped her escape.
+The engine landed in and set fire to the apartment of a woman who had suffered a previous freak accident—having been left comatose when a balloon at the 1997 Macy's Thanksgiving Day Parade knocked a piece of a lamppost onto her head—but the apartment was unoccupied at the time.

 The aircraft's Ballistic Recovery Systems emergency parachute, designed to bring the small plane down safely from altitudes above 500 ft, was not deployed.
 The plane circled the Statue of Liberty before flying north up the East River and disappeared from radar near the Queensboro Bridge.
 It was flying under visual flight rules (VFR) and had attracted no special attention from air traffic controllers or NORAD before the crash.
 The aircraft took a hard U-shaped turn before it hit the building.

 Reactions

 In an interview Lidle gave about a month earlier, he stated he had been a pilot for seven months and had flown about 95 solo hours.
 The crash garnered extra attention because of superficial similarities to the September 11 attacks in New York City, which had occurred five years earlier.
 U.S. officials said that NORAD scrambled fighter aircraft over numerous American and Canadian cities for combat air patrol, and that U.S. President George W. Bush was informed about the situation, but that these were precautionary measures only.
 The FBI quickly announced there was no reason to suspect that the crash was an act of terrorism.

 LaGuardia Airport and John F. Kennedy International Airport did not experience delays from the crash.
 Police cordoned off several blocks at the peak of the confusion, but subway and NY Waterway ferry services continued without interruption.
 The FAA initially imposed a temporary flight restriction on an area within one nautical mile (1.9 km) of the scene, from ground level to 1500 ft altitude.
 New York Governor George Pataki called for permanent restrictions, although mayor Michael Bloomberg opposed a permanent restriction.

 On October 13, 2006, two days after the crash, the FAA banned all fixed-winged aircraft from the East River corridor unless in contact with local air traffic control.
 The new rule, which took effect immediately, required all small aircraft (with the exception of helicopters and certain seaplanes) to seek the approval of and stay in contact with air traffic control while in the corridor.
 The FAA cited safety concerns, especially unpredictable winds from between buildings, as the reason for the change.